Marrying a Foreigner: A Filipina’s Guide to a New Life

 Isa

 Hello, and welcome!
 I’m Isa Flores, a dating coach and blogger writing from my home in the heart of the Philippines—Cebu City.
 My background as a Filipina gives me a unique insider’s perspective on the beautiful, and often complex, world of international dating.I founded this website with a clear purpose: to bridge the cultural gap I saw so often.
 For years, I watched well-intentioned Western men and wonderful Filipinas miss their chance at happiness due to simple, avoidable misunderstandings.
-I knew there had to be a more honest and effective way to guide people.Here, my goal is to give you the real, practical tools you need to:
+I knew there had to be a more honest and effective way to guide singles worldwide.

 You may also like...